jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 ```

 {: .tip }
 The [Airfoil Editor](https://github.com/jxjo/PlanformCreator2) is able to read a '.bez' file and visualize the Bezier curves with its control points.
-The Airfoil Editor can also be used to modify the Bezier curves.
+It can also be used to modify the Bezier curves.

-{: .tip } A '.bez' file can also be used as a seed airfoil for Xoptfoil2.
+{: .tip }
+A '.bez' file can also be used as a seed airfoil for Xoptfoil2.
 As a Bezier based airfoil is per definiton normalized no preprocessing of the seed airfoil will be performed and the optimization will begin on the exact Bezier airfoil definition.
 This makes '.bez' files ideal for repeated optimization runs.

 ### Curvature Aspects